Scale-by-scale kinetic energy budgets in multiphase turbulence: K a rm a n-Howarth-Monin equation for multiphase turbulence

 This term accounts for the pressure transport of scale-by-scale kinetic energy through the averaging volume boundary $\partial \mathbb{C}$.
 Hence, if $\mathbb{C} = \mathbb{T}$ is periodic, this term is zero and the contribution due to pressure reduces to $\langle \mathcal{P} \rangle_\mathbb{T} = -\langle \mathcal{C}(-\vect{\nabla}P) \rangle_\mathbb{T}$ (the meaning of term $\mathcal{C}$ will be described very shortly).
 It is also sometimes referred to as the scale-by-scale pressure diffusion as it acts in redistributing the scale-by-scale turbulent kinetic energy across position $\vect{X}$ and scales $\vect{r}$.

 The second contribution of pressure is due to the term $- \langle \mathcal{C}(-\vect{\nabla}P)\rangle_\mathbb{C}$ which arises due to variations of the density (see Eq. \eqref{eq:Cab} in Appendix \ref{app:derivation}).
 It is likely to be analogous to what \cite{Aluie2013} identifies to the baropycnal work.
 By coarse-graining the compressible NS-equation, Aluie demonstrated that a term similar to $- \mathcal{C}(-\vect{\nabla}P)$ should operate even in incompressible flows, provided there are density variations.
 The analyses by \cite{Pandey2020,Pandey2023,Narula2025} further support the presence of such a contribution in the energy budget of two-phase incompressible flows.
+The presence of this term is discussed in more details in subsection \S\ref{sec:discussion}.

 Note that since the density is constant in either the liquid or gas phase, the term $- \langle \mathcal{C}(-\vect{\nabla}P)\rangle_\mathbb{C}$ should be accounted for only if $\mathbb{C} \in \{\mathbb{T},\mathbb{M}\}$ and if the density is different in the liquid and gas phase.
 In summary, when $\mathbb{C} \equiv \mathbb{T}$, only the term $- \langle \mathcal{C}(-\vect{\nabla}P)\rangle_\mathbb{C}$ contributes to the budget since the pressure transport is zero by homogeneity.
 In contrast, when $\mathbb{C} \in \{\mathbb{L},\mathbb{G}\}$, we have $- \langle \mathcal{C}(-\vect{\nabla}P)\rangle_\mathbb{C}=0$ because the density is constant in each phase and only the pressure transport term contributes.